Italy–Palestine relations: History

 As of 2022, Italy donated a total amount of €14 million to the UNRWA, a UN agency that supports Palestinian refugees, seven million of which were invested in the program's main services.
 In June 2023, the Italian government supported the UNRWA with an additional €1 million-worth donation.
 However, following the October 7 attacks the same year, the Italian government suspended its funding to the UNRWA; the decision was kept undisclosed until 27 January 2024, when Minister of Foreign Affairs Antonio Tajani publicly confirmed it, after several other EU and international countries also decided to temporarily stop their funding over a series of allegations made by Israel against the agency, including that a number of its Gaza Strip staff had been involved in the Hamas-led attack.
 On 25 May 2024, following a meeting between Tajani and Palestinian Prime Minister Mohammad Mustafa at the Palazzo della Farnesina in Rome, the former announced that Italy would restore its financial support to the UNRWA in a press statement, albeit under the condition that "not even a penny risks ending up supporting terrorism".
 According to Tajani, the Italian government approved a €35 million recovery package for the Palestinian population, five of which would be allocated to the UNRWA, with the remaining €30 million being assigned to the Food for Gaza initiative, in collaboration with the FAO, the PAM and the Red Crescent.

 On 27 October 2023, Italy abstained from voting on an UN General Assembly resolution calling for an immediate ceasefire in the Gaza war, before taking the same stance on a similar resolution on 12 December of the same year.
 However, on 25 January 2024, the Democratic Party and its secretary, Elly Schlein, presented a non-binding motion urging the government to "sustain every initiative aimed to call for an immediate humanitarian ceasefire" in the war; following the addition of several amendments and two phone calls between Schlein and Prime Minister Giorgia Meloni, the resolution was approved by the Chamber of Deputies, with MPs from the right-wing parties supporting the Meloni cabinet abstaining from voting.

 On 10 May 2024, Italy abstained from voting on another UN General Assembly resolution which upgraded Palestine's rights in the United Nations as an Observer State; the Italian Permanent Representative to the United Nations, Maurizio Massari, explained the decision by stating that Italy "shared the goal of global and long-standing peace that could only be reached through a two-state solution", but believed that the aforementioned agreement "should be reached via direct negotiations between the [two] sides".

-On 20 February 2025, a proposal by the 5 Star Movement that promoted the recognition of the State of Palestine by Italy was rejected by the Italian senate with 80 votes against.
+On 20 February 2025, a proposal by the Five Star Movement that promoted the recognition of the State of Palestine by Italy was rejected by the Italian senate with 80 votes against.

-In March 2025, Italy supported the Arab plans for a rebuilding of Gaza.